SamAkinbile/HealthTechBlog/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/19619428/html5-form-validation-pattern-alphanumeric-with-spaces): To prevent form being submitted with whitespace

 ## Acknowledgments

-Many thanks to Code institute Tutoring service for her support and advice.
+Many thanks to Code institute Tutoring service for support and advice.
 Thanks to The Code Institute slack community.